kushal867/hw_sharing-/README.md

 - **Submissions:** Students can submit homework and track approval status.
 - **Comments:** Users can comment on homework assignments for discussion.
 - **Responsive UI:** Clean, mobile-friendly interface using Bootstrap.
+- **Notifications:** Optional notifications for new assignments or comments.
+- **Search & Filter:** Easily find subjects, homework, or students.
+- **Admin Panel:** Manage users, subjects, and homework from Django admin.

 ## Installation